jasperol/MLinPractice/Documentation.md

 # Documentation

 This project aims to predict if a tweet will become viral or not.
-In order to answer this question we have implemented some features that will extract some information from the dataset.
+In order to answer this question we have implemented some features that will extract information from the dataset.
+The dataset consists of ~300 000 tweets containing the phrases "data science", "data analysis" or "data visualisation" with 38 raw features including metadata like the id, date, place etc.
 With these features we hope to train a classifier to determine if a tweet will be viral or not.

 ## Evaluation

 ### Design Decisions

+Which evaluation metrics did we use and why?

+We used the included accuracy and Cohen's kappa metrics, accuracy because it is one of the most common evaluation metrics and incredibly simple.
+However due to our unbalanced data, it didn't actually say very much.
+Therefore we looked towards Cohen's kappa, which accesses the agreement between raters, and therefore takes into account an imbalance in class distribution.
+This gave us a more useful judgement of our classifer.

-We used the included accuracy and cohens kappa metrics, otherwise we also used an f1_score metric to get a combination of precision (how many positive classified tweets are actaully positive) and recall (how many true positives were caught).
+And finally we added the F1 score, which is also good for imbalanced data.
+This gave us a value that is a combination of precision (how many positive classified tweets are actaully positive) and recall (how many true positives were caught).
+As such it gave us an indictation of both False Negatives and False Positives - both of which we would want to avoid in viral-tweet classification algorithm.

-We used the following baselines:
--majority vote classifier
--label frequency classifier
+Which baselines did we use and why?
 By comparing ourselves to these very uninformative classifiers we make sure to view any correct classifications in context.
-Which evaluation metrics did you use and why?

-We used the included accuracy and Cohen's kappa metrics, accuracy simply because it is one of the most common evaluation metrics and incredibly simple, however due to our unbalanced classes doesn't actually say very much.
-Therefore we looked towards Cohen's kappa, which access the agreement between raters, and therefore takes into account an imbalance in cass distribution, to give us a more useful judgement of our classifer.
-And finally we used the F1 score, also good for imbalanced data, to get a value that is a combination of precision (how many positive classified tweets are actaully positive) and recall (how many true positives were caught), which gives us an indictation of both False Negatives and False Positives - both of which we would want to avoid in viral-tweet classification.

-Which baselines did you use and why?
--majority vote classifier: as this Dummy classifier always predicts the most frequent label in the training set, we used this because we had a majority negative class (about 90% of the dataset were non-viral tweets) meaning the accuracy score was rather high (0.908) even just for a baseline, which would make analysing our classifier quite easy - as it would need to have an accuracy above 90% to have made any improvements.
+- Majority Vote classifier: We used this because we had a majority negative class (about 95% non-viral) and this Dummy classifier always predicts the most frequent label in the training set.
+So the accuracy score was rather high (0.908).
+This means it was easy to see if our classifier had made any improvements because it would need to be above 90%.
-However the cohens kappa and f1 scores were both 0 so it didn't help much with being used to compare our other classifiers.
-There we also made use of the:
+However the majority vote classifer only computes '0' for the Cohen's kappa and F1 scores.
+So didn't set much of a standard to compare our classifiers towards.
+Therefore we also made use of the Label Frequency classifier.

--label frequency classifier: this classifier generates predictions by respecting the training set's class distribution, so here we saw that the cohens kappa and f1 scores were 0.004 and 0.095 for the training set and less for the validation set - which at least gave us a figure to work with.
+- Label Frequency classifier: this classifier generates predictions by respecting the training set's class distribution.
+So here we saw that the Cohen's kappa and F1 scores were 0.004 and 0.095 respectively for the training set and less for the validation set - which at least gave us a figure to work with.
 Also the accuracy was 0.83 for both training and validation, something else to use as a reference later on with our 'real' classifiers.

-### Results
-- accuracy results:
-- Cohen's kappa results:
-- F1 score results:

-As mentioned above, the baseline of 'always false' provides a promising result as 90% of the tweets are classified as non-viral.
-Therefore the accuracy is 90%, however the F1 score will all be 0 or NaN.
-'Always true' provides the opposite of course with 10% accuracy and precision, a perfect recall (all the true positives were caught) however only a 18% f1 score.

-Cohens Kappa provides a universal 0 score because it adjusts the acuracy by the probability of random Cohen's kappa provides a universal 0 score because it adjusts the acuurcy by the probability of random agreement - and so as such provides probably the most 'reliable' evaluation of our classifier.

-### Interpretation

-Is there anything we can learn from these results?
+The results and interpretation thereof are discussed below, within the context of the classification section

 ## Preprocessing

 ### Design Decisions

-- create_labels: this was crucial to implement as to label a tweet as viral or not based on our rewteet and like numbers.
-This was used pretty much in every stage of the pipeline
-- punctuation_remover: removes the punctuation
-Which kind of preprocessing steps did you implement?
-Why are they necessary and/or useful down the road?
+Which kind of preprocessing steps did we implement?
+Why were they necessary and/or useful down the road?

-- create_labels: this was crucial to implement to give the tweet a label which divided it into being viral or not (based on our threshold of number of retweets and likes).
+- create_labels: this was crucial to implement to give the tweet a 'viral' or 'not viral' label (based on our threshold of number of retweets and likes).
 This was used pretty much in every stage of the pipeline.
+We also created a 'viral count' that gave a continuous score of how viral a tweet was,
+  rather than only a discrete boolean class.
+This was used in the plotting functions.
-- punctuation_remover: removes the punctuation to allow easier processing later e.g. for nltk feature extraction where punctuation would just get in the way.
+- punctuation_remover: removes the punctuation to allow easier processing later where punctuation would just get in the way.
->>>>>>> 5d961665d1d18c0e5ce0986fa209e7f9a4c22da9
-- split_data: vital as an evaluation scheme as a way to divide up the data into traning, test and validation groups.
-This way one can check for under and overfitting if the training data has far different evaluation metric scores to 'unseen' data in the test data or completely 'virgin' data in the validation set
+- split_data: was vital to divide up the data into training, test and validation groups.
+  This way one could check for under and overfitting if the training data has vastly different evaluation metric scores between 'unseen' data in the test data or completely 'virgin' data in the validation set
-- tokenizer: which tokenizes the tweets into individual words, this can be used in feature extraction further down the pipeline.
+- tokenizer: which tokenized the tweets into individual words, this was used in feature extraction further down the pipeline.

 ### Results

-A short example of your preprocessing:
+Here is a short example of our preprocessing:

 For example a sentence like 'Machine Learning is the best!
 I love it so much' would be preprocessed as follows:

-1. create labels: if the likes + rewteets > 50 then it is labelled 'true' for being viral.
-Otherwise not it does not reach the threshold to be in the positive class and is labelled 'false'.
-This is saved in a new column in code.util as 'COLUMN_LABEL'. e.g. let's say our example sentence is viral.
+1. create labels:
+    If the likes + retweets > 50 then it is labelled 'true' for being viral.
+Otherwise it is labelled 'false'.
+    This is saved in a novel column in the dataframe in util.py as 'COLUMN_LABEL'. e.g. let's say our example sentence is viral.
 It gets the label = TRUE.
-This is also saved in data/preprocessing/labeled.csv which gets passed to the next stage:
+This is also stored in data/preprocessing/labeled.csv which gets passed to the next stage:
-2. In general preprocessing, the punctuation_remover and tokenizer files are implemented such that any punctuation points are replaced with an empty space " ".
-This is resaved in "COLUMN_TWEET". e.g. "Machine Learning is the best I love it so much" Then in tokenize, the tweet is broken down into the individual words:
+2. In general preprocessing:
+    The punctuation_remover any punctuation points are replaced with an empty space " ".
+This is stored in "COLUMN_PUNCTUATION". e.g. "Machine Learning is the best I love it so much" Then in tokenize, the tweet is broken down into the individual words:
     So our sentence becomes e.g. "Machine" "Learning" "is" "the" and so forth.
+If used, the input gets stored with the suffix '_tokenised'
+3. In split_data:
-3. In split_data as a final step, the data gets seperated into training, test and vailidation sets.
+    As a final step, the data gets seperated into training, test and vailidation sets.

 ## Feature Extraction

-Again, either structure among decision-result-interpretation or based on feature, up to you.

 ### Design Decisions

 Which features did you implement?
 What's their motivation and how are they computed?
-We implemented 8 features in total:
+We created 9 features in total:
 - sentiment.py
-        As motivation, our group hypothesized that more emotionally saturated tweets would become more viral, as people respond more to sentiment extremes e.g. in clickbait thumbnails or sensational articles headlines.
-Using the nltk package vader sentiment intensity analyser, this feature takes a tweet as input and outputs a set of metrics - positive, negative, neutral and compound.
+        Our group hypothesized that more emotionally saturated tweets would become more viral, as people respond more to sentiment extremes.
+For example in clickbait thumbnails or sensational articles headlines.
+Inspiration: https://www.wired.com/2015/12/psychology-of-clickbait/
+        Using the nltk package vader sentiment intensity analyser, this feature outputs a set of metrics - positive, negative, neutral and compound.
         I selected for compound only which is a normalisation between -1 (most extreme positive) and +1 (most extreme positive).
-- names_places.py  **This is incredibly processing heavy - runtime warning* This aims to count the number of NNPs (Proper Nouns) in each tweet, it implemented using the NER functions which are supplied in the nltk package.
-We were curious to see if tweets with more words that refer to actual people or reference a place (that maybe you relate to) would connect with the audience more and therefore become more viral.
 - day_of_the_week
-        Here we hoped to see a correlation between the day of the week and viralness - such as more viral tweets seen over the weekend as people have more time away from work where they might be present on the app.
+        Here we hoped to see a correlation between the day of the week and viralnes.
+Namely, more viral tweets are over the weekend when people aren't working and might be present on the app.
         This feature is extracted from the date column and assigns numerical values for each day of the week.
 - hastags_num
-        Again, we hoped to see a correlation between number of hashtags and viralness, as research has shown that for example in Instagram posts, making your post easily searchable through widely used hashtags, makes your post more discoverable and hopefully therefore more viral.
-And as such, here the overall number of hashtags is computed in order to check whether for example a high number of hashtags makes a tweet more likely to go viral or not.
+        Again, we hoped to see a correlation between number of hashtags and viralness.
+Research has shown that for example in Instagram posts, contrary to belief, less hashtags is correlated to more popular posts.
+        (https://mention.com/en/reports/instagram/hashtags/#3).
+Since hashtags are so popular,
+        a post will most likely be obscured by the competition.
+So here the overall number of hashtags is computed in order to check if an indirectly proportional relationship exists.
 - hastags_most_common
-        As an extrapolation of the previous feature, we were then curious to check if certain hastags were lent themselves to being present in viral tweets.
-Are there certain topics that are particularly 'hot' in data science related tweets.
+        As an follow-on of the previous feature, we were curious if certain hastags were more present in viral tweets.
+        Are there certain topics that are particularly 'hot' in data science related tweets?
-	This features first extracts the most common hashtags over the whole dataset and then checks for each tweet how many of the top 50 hashtags were used.
+    	This feature first extracts the most common hashtags over the whole dataset and then checks for each tweet how many of the top 50 hashtags were used.
 - tweet_frequency
         This feature returns the amount of times that a certain user has posted a tweet, it is implemented by using a